Hong Kong Trams

-Hong Kong's tramways are brightly coloured, tall, narrow and all have two floors - one of the only tram systems in the world to exclusively use double-decker trams!
+Hong Kong's tramways are brightly colored, tall, and narrow and all have two floors - one of the only tram systems in the world to exclusively use double-decker trams!

 The network opened over 100 years ago under British rule and has been powered by electricity since then, making it the most environmentally friendly transport in the city.
 The tramways are slow but make for a run ride through the crowded streets.

-Popular with locals and tourists alike, there are 163 trams which carry an average of 230,000 passengers a day.
-The trams operate on one line which runs from west to east on Hong Kong Island, split into six main routes covering a total of 30 kilometres with 120 stops.
+Popular with locals and tourists alike, there are 163 trams that carry an average of 230,000 passengers a day.
+The trams operate on one line which runs from west to east on Hong Kong Island, split into six main routes covering a total of 30 kilometers (19 miles) with 120 stops.